-If this isn’t really an option, then it may be time to look into providing other outlets for your cat’s kleptomaniac tendencies.
+If this isn’t an option, it may be time to look into providing other outlets for your cat’s kleptomaniac tendencies.
 Try letting your cat use an old item of workout clothes as a blanket, or making an old pair of socks into a new toy for them to play with.

 Using an old item of clothing like this will do two things.
 First, it will provide your cats with something that carries your scent, which will help them feel safe and reassured whenever you have to leave.
-Second, it will keep them from gravitating towards newer items of clothing.
+Second, it will keep them from gravitating toward newer items of clothing.

 However, it’s always good to keep in mind that shouting or acting aggressively towards your cat will most likely scare them instead of actively doing anything to change their behavior.
-When a cat is startled or scared, they’re generally not thinking clearly enough to be able to discern the reason for your anger, and instead will act on instinct.
+When a cat is startled or scared, they’re generally not thinking clearly enough to be able to discern the reason for your anger and instead will act on instinct.
 As a result, losing your temper with your cat’s behavior can do a lot to set their training back significantly.

-, they’re generally not thinking clearly enough to be able to discern the reason for your anger, and instead will act on instinct.
+They’re generally not thinking clearly enough to be able to discern the reason for your anger and instead will act on instinct.
 As a result, losing your temper with your cat’s behavior can do a lot to set their training back significantly.

 In the end, there’s really not a lot you can do to keep your cat from stealing your shoes.
 If you live in a place where you can physically restrict your cat’s access to your shoes, then definitely do so.
-If, however, you can’t actually stop your cats from getting into your shoes when you’re away, then your best bet is to provide an alternative to constant shoe stealing.
+If you can’t actually stop your cats from getting into your shoes when you’re away, then your best bet is to provide an alternative to constant shoe stealing.

 While a cat’s apparent need to seek and destroy any shoes in their owner’s closet can be incredibly frustrating, it really does come from the best of intentions.
-If you find your cats constantly gravitating towards your footwear, know that it serves as a sign of your cat’s keen interest in your health and daily adventures, and that they’re trying their best to show you how much you matter to them!
+If you find your cats constantly gravitating towards your footwear, know that it serves as a sign of your cat’s keen interest in your health and daily adventures and that they’re trying their best to show you how much you matter to them!